stignarnia/GeoMSTView/README.md

 - The demo builds a full pairwise distance matrix and runs Prim's algorithm; it's fast for small and medium datasets (tens–low hundreds of cities) but will slow down for thousands of cities.
 - If a query returns a very large number of results the page may become slow or the Overpass server may time out — choose smaller areas or refine queries.

-## Serving locally (recommended)
+## Serving locally (required if not using the hosted demo)
-Opening the file directly in a browser works, but using a local server avoids worker/credential limitations in some browsers.
-A quick way:
+As an example, a quick way to make a local static server:

 ```bash
 python -m http.server 8000